Love It If We Made It: Critical response

 "Love it or hate it, no other single bottled the essence of 2018 so completely—the mind-numbing, flattening effect of the news cycle, the difficulty of extricating oneself from the grid (coupled with the deep desire to do just that), the anarchic urge to sometimes just throw up your hands and scream 'POISON ME DADDY' at an indifferent sky.
 It was a strange and fractious year, and 'Love It If We Made It' was its defining song."

 — — Lindsay Zoladz of The Ringer on naming "Love It If We Made It" the best song of 2018.

 Upon release, "Love It If We Made It" received acclaim from contemporary music critics and is considered by numerous reviewers to be one of the best songs of the 2010s, the 1975's greatest song, a generational anthem and the millennial answer to "We Didn't Start the Fire".
 It later won the 2019 Ivor Novello Award for Best Contemporary Song, presented by the British Academy of Songwriters, Composers, and Authors (BASCA).
-Claire Shaffer of Rolling Stone attributes the song's widespread acclaim and "anthem" status to its ability to capture an earnest and online feeling of 2010s dread, mixing the feelings of panic and disdain familiar to social media users and Americans living under former president Trump.
+Claire Shaffer of Rolling Stone attributes the song's widespread acclaim and "anthem" status to its ability to capture an earnest and online feeling of 2010s dread, mixing the feelings of panic and disdain familiar to social media users and Americans living under president Trump.

 Harry Harris of The Skinny deemed "Love It If We Made It" one of the three standouts from A Brief Inquiry into Online Relationships, describing the song as "an anxiety-riddled ['We Didn't Start the Fire'] set to Blue Nile-esque opulence".
 Similarly, Dorian Lynskey of Q declared it one of four highlights from the album.
 Dombal opined that "Love It If We Made It" is the album's apex and "the rare Anthem for Our Time that actually gets the job done", explicitly calling the line "Thank you Kanye, very cool!" one of 2018's best lyrics.
 Richards viewed the song as the album's cacophonous centrepiece, writing that Healy "claws some hope from the mire".
 Sackllah deemed it one of the album's three essential songs, calling it a career highlight for the 1975 that reveals their true potential.
 Ben Kaye of Consequence of Sound deemed "Love It If We Made It" the album's thesis, noting it sounds like a 2018 version of "We Didn't Start the Fire".
 Elaborating further, he said: "Writing about how completely twisted our world is right now can easily become pandering or trite, but Matty Healy sounds sincerely passionate here as he nails the cultural milieu."